Harouna Abou Demba

-Harouna Abou Demba Sy (born 31 December 1991) is a professional footballer who plays as a right back for club Villefranche.
+Harouna Abou Demba Sy (born 31 December 1991) is a professional footballer who plays as a right back.
 Born in France, he represents Mauritania at international level.

 Club career

 Born in Mont-Saint-Aignan, France, Sy has played for Sedan B, Reims B, Boulogne B, Boulogne, Amiens B and GS Consolat.

 On 13 June 2022, Abou Demba signed with Martigues in Championnat National.

 On 23 July 2024, Abou Demba moved to Villefranche.

 International career

 He made his international debut for Mauritania in 2016.